mirunalini277/Asha_AI_Chatbot/README.md

 ## Frontend Setup Instructions

 Navigate to the frontend directory and open `index.html` directly in a web browser.

 Ensure that the backend server is running before interacting with the chatbot to enable proper communication between the frontend and backend.

 ────────────────────────────────────

 ## Chatbot Capabilities

-The chatbot supports multi-turn conversation memory, detects offensive or biased inputs, provides job listings from Jooble and Remotive, fetches career events using Eventbrite, and offers AI-driven fallback responses using the Mistral model via OpenRouter.
-Chat history is preserved across page refreshes, sessions are managed using cookies, and users can clear conversation history when required.
+- AI-powered conversational career guidance
+- Multi-turn chat memory with session persistence
+- Job listings from Jooble & Remotive
+- Career events powered by Eventbrite
+- Bias and offensive message detection
+- Lightweight frontend with real-time responses
+- Secure environment-based configuration

 ────────────────────────────────────